-EEK!
-There is a Black Widow Spider next to our house.
+What do you do when you find a Black Widow Spider?
 Although spiders are important for the ecosystem and very beneficial to a garden, widow spiders are considered the most venomous spiders in North America.

 Black Widow spiders are the most common species that belong to the Latrodectus genus, in the Theridiidae family.